 Plymouth PL1 2AA

 Local economic strategy

-The LES review will form a key building block in the emerging Plymouth Plan – the overarching framework for growth and development in the city – while also serving as our contribution to wider Heart of the South West Local Enterprise Partnership strategy developments.
+The LES review forms a key building block in the emerging Plymouth Plan – the overarching framework for growth and development in the city – as well as serving as the city’s contribution to wider Heart of the South West Local Enterprise Partnership strategy developments.

 Plymouth is changing and that change is tangible.
 You can see it in the major new developments across the city as Plymouth realises its ambition to become one of Europe's finest, most vibrant waterfront cities.

 Plymouth’s widely applauded approach to accelerated growth requires a step change in the economic performance of the city and the sub region.
 This now consists of the all-inclusive private sector sub-regional consensus, led by the Plymouth Chamber of Commerce, and an exemplary track record of community involvement in both economic development and regeneration.

 The Plymouth local economic strategy sets out a clear joined-up framework for the transformation of the Plymouth economy.
 The public, private and voluntary sectors, together with sub-regional partners, have come together to produce a coherent set of actions that can be turned into reality on the ground.

 We invite you to read the strategy below to discover what the new Plymouth has to offer, and to join us as we move forward as one.